How to Start a Nonprofit Organization: Your Definitive Guide

 Frequently Asked Questions

-How long does it take to get 501(c)(3) status from the IRS?
+Is it difficult to get 501(c)(3) status from the IRS?

 Who should consider starting a nonprofit organization?